Code of Conduct for all Licenses

 Labor Code Standards:

-IMG College Licensing (IMG) and the collegiate institutions represented by IMG are each committed to conducting their business affairs in a socially responsible and ethical manner consistent with their respective educational, research and/or service missions, and to protecting and preserving the global environment.
-While IMG and the Collegiate Institutions believe that Licensees share this commitment, IMG and certain Collegiate Institutions have adopted the following Labor Code Standards (the “Code”) which requires that all Licensees, at a minimum, adhere to the principles set forth in the Code.
+The Collegiate Licensing Company (CLC) and the collegiate institutions represented by CLC are each committed to conducting their business affairs in a socially responsible and ethical manner consistent with their respective educational, research and/or service missions, and to protecting and preserving the global environment.
+While CLC and the Collegiate Institutions believe that Licensees share this commitment, CLC and certain Collegiate Institutions have adopted the following Labor Code Standards (the “Code”) which requires that all Licensees, at a minimum, adhere to the principles set forth in the Code.

 Licensees agree to operate work places and contract with companies whose work places adhere to the standards and practices described below.
-IMG and the Collegiate Institutions prefer that Licensees exceed these standards.
+CLC and the Collegiate Institutions prefer that Licensees exceed these standards.

 Wages and Benefits